withchristopher/collaborative-notes-hub-287142/database/README.md

 - $(cat db_connection.txt) -c "INSERT INTO notes (title, content, tags, is_archived) VALUES ('Product roadmap', 'Q1 roadmap highlights: discovery, MVP, feedback loop.', ARRAY['product','roadmap'], false);"

 Port consistency
+- db_connection.txt currently indicates port 5000 (psql postgresql://appuser:dbuser123@localhost:5000/myapp).
+- Runtime metadata for the database container shows an external URL on port 5001.
+This may be a proxy/edge port.
-- Always use the exact connection in database/db_connection.txt.
-If any runtime metadata shows a different exposed port, prefer db_connection.txt to avoid mismatches.
+- Always prefer and use the exact psql connection saved in database/db_connection.txt for all operations; this is the authoritative local endpoint.